-As shown in Table 5.7-8, implementation of one or more of these GHG emissions reductions features in this category would result in a 20-percent reduction from BAU (sector specific) and an annual reduction in GHG emissions by approximately 1,573 MT CO2e.
+CalGreen building standards estimates that incorporation of combinations of these features could reduce GHG emissions related to energy consumption by as much as 20 percent.
+Thus, as shown in Table 5.7-9, implementation of a combination of the features could result in a 20-percent reduction from BAU (sector specific) and an annual reduction in GHG emissions by approximately 1,5731,836 MT CO2e.

-Project Design Feature WUW-1: The proposed project can achieve energy savings and emissions reduction through indoor and outdoor water conservation measures.
-By specifying the indoor and outdoor water conserving fixtures below, the proposed project would reduce potable water consumption by approximately 30 percent (equivalent to the performance level required to receive water efficiency credit under the US Green Building Council Leadership in Energy and Environmental Design for New Construction (version 2.2) (Water Efficiency credit 3.1).
+Water Use GHG Reduction Project Design Feature WUW-1: The proposed project can achieve energy savings and emissions reduction through indoor and outdoor water conservation measures including: By specifying the indoor and outdoor water conserving fixtures below, the proposed project would reduce potable water consumption by approximately 30 percent (equivalent to the performance level required to receive water efficiency credit under the US Green Building Council Leadership in Energy and Environmental Design for New Construction (version 2.2) (Water Efficiency credit 3.1).
 Installation of new water features shall exceed the water conservation requirements by 30 percent.
 The proposed project could include, but are not limited to, the following indoor and outdoor water conservation project design features: